publiccodenet/about/activities/trainings/github-for-newcomers.md

 ---
 type: Guide
+explains: How to learn to use GitHub effectively for working with the Foundation for Public Code projects
 ---

 # GitHub for newcomers

-This guide explains: How to learn to use GitHub effectively for working with the Foundation for Public Code projects.

 GitHub is an incredibly powerful tool for collaboration at scale.
 However it is a power tool and requires some serious learning and understanding.
 For this reason, in order to learn effectively and not be frustrated often it pays to really dive deep into what it is and how it works.